Resident Tax, What is it? How is it calculated? How do I read it? When do I pay it?

 Have you recently received your Resident Tax Notice?
 If so, read on.

 WHAT IS IT?
-In Japan, Resident Tax (jumin zei) and also sometimes referred to as Inhabitant Tax or Local Income Tax is a tax levied on those residents in Japan who earn more than 1,000,000 JPY per calendar year.
-This tax covers the cost of public services such as welfare for senior citizens and children, education, infrastructure, police departments, fire stations etc
+Resident tax (jumin zei) and also sometimes referred to as inhabitant tax or local income tax in Japan.
+Resident tax is levied on Japan residents who earn more than 1,000,000 JPY per calendar year.
+This tax covers the cost of public services such as education, infrastructure, police departments, fire stations, and welfare for senior citizens, etc.

 HOW IS IT CALCULATED?
-Around January each year your Ward/City Office (kuyakusho/shiyakusho) receives a copy of your previous years tax return from your employer or local tax office.
-For those who file a personal income tax return in March each year this form is also submitted to your Ward/City Office.
-If you have income in 2019 and had a registered address in Japan as of January 1st, 2020 you will be obligated to pay this tax.
+Your ward office (kuyakusho/shiyakusho) receives a copy of your wage and tax statement from your employer in January every year.
+If you file a personal income tax return in March, your tax office forwards your tax return to your ward office.
+You have income in 2020 and have a registered address in Japan as of 1 January 2021, then you will be obligated to pay this tax.

-Initially you will receive a Year R2 (Reiwa year 2) Resident Tax notice from your employer or payroll provider this month (June).
-Please see example below:
+You will receive R3 (2021) resident tax notice from your employer or payroll provider.
+Please see the example below:

 HOW DO I READ IT?
 Your Resident Tax notice above shows:

-- Adjusted Income, the adjusted total of all your earnings from the previous year.
+- Adjusted Income is the adjusted total of all your earnings from the previous year (2020).

 - Total Deductions.
 Most salaried employees have social insurance deductions which show the total contributions you made through monthly withholding of your Health and Pension in addition to a standard deduction of 330,000 JPY.
 If you have any dependents, private insurance, or a housing loan, you may qualify for additional deductions.